Paolo Fontanot Bakery & Cafe in Miami

 What did the most recent inspection of Paolo Fontanot Bakery & Cafe in Miami find?

-Paolo Fontanot Bakery & Cafe in Miami was most recently inspected on August 18, 2025 with 7 violation(s).
+Paolo Fontanot Bakery & Cafe in Miami was most recently inspected on April 7, 2026 with 7 violation(s), including 3 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 Has Paolo Fontanot Bakery & Cafe in Miami ever been shut down?